Read About Key Project Information

 This will be the first Toronto Transit Commission rapid transit line to cross the City of Toronto boundary.

 The Toronto - York Spadina Subway Extension is an 8.6km extension from Downsview Station northwest through York University within the City of Toronto and north to the Vaughan Metropolitan Centre, in The Regional Municipality of York.

 - Trains every 4 minutes

-Six stations will be built along the extension: (station names are subject to change)
+Six stations will be built along the extension:

 - Downsview Park - on Parc Downsview Park lands, adjacent to the Barrie GO Transit Line

 - Finch West - at the corner of Keele Street and Finch Avenue